-Describe what NGOs, UN agencies, host government authorities and other key stakeholders are doing in the proposed target areas of the activity, being sure to clearly articulate how the activity will address the most critical emergency-related food security and nutrition needs not being addressed by other actors and will be implemented in line with international standards and protocols.
+Describe what International and Local NGOs, UN agencies, host government authorities and other key stakeholders are doing in the proposed target areas of the activity, being sure to clearly articulate how the activity will address the most critical emergency-related food security and nutrition needs not being addressed by other actors, how it will link and complement other programs (as appropriate), and how it will be implemented in line with international standards and protocols.
 Describe how the proposed activity is aligned and/or coordinated with other food security and nutrition assistance in the region/country, particularly in regard to other FFP-funded activities.
-Describe how the activity will engage with humanitarian coordination mechanisms at the national and sub-national levels.
+Describe how the activity will engage with humanitarian coordination mechanisms at the national and sub-national levels, including how information will be gathered.
 Include information about past experience working in the targeted communities.